IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 The MDSC also request the P-PNC to configure local protection mechanisms.
-For example, in case of SR-TE domain, the TI-LFA local protection, as defined in {{TI-LFA}}: the mechanisms to request the configuration TI-LFA local protection for SR-TE paths using the {{TE-TUNNEL}}
+For example, in case of SR-TE domain, the TI-LFA local protection, as defined in {{?I-D.ietf-rtgwg-segment-routing-ti-lfa}}: the mechanisms to request the configuration TI-LFA local protection for SR-TE paths using the {{!I-D.ietf-teas-yang-te}}
 are a gap in the current YANG models.

 The requested local protection mechanisms within the P-PNC domain are